ryan-blauwaert/air_quality_capstone/README.md

         - Data from approx. 50 U.S. cities tracking infant mortality trends from 1999 to 2018
         - Data is provided as both raw quantities and infant mortality rate per 1,000 births
 3. **Citizens' Committee for Children of New York (CCC)**
-    - The [CCC website](https://data.cccnewyork.org/data/table/7/asthma-hospitalizations#7/12/20/a/a) provides data regarding asthma-related hospitalizations of children in New York City.
+    - The [CCC website](https://data.cccnewyork.org/data/table/7/asthma-hospitalizations#7/12/20/a/a) provides data regarding asthma-related hospitalizations of children in New York City
-        - This data is split between children ages 0-4 and children ages 5-17.
+        - This data is split between children ages 0-4 and children ages 5-17
-        - For consistency with infant mortality rates, only data from the 0-4 years age group will be used.
+        - For consistency with infant mortality rates, only data from the 0-4 years age group will be used
+        - Rates shown are hospitalizations per 10,000 children in the age range

 ## Questions
 Questions of particular interest for this analysis are:
 1. Are there any overall air quality trends which can be seen across the U.S.?
 2. Is there a statistically significant correlation between air quality and infant mortality?
 3. Is there a statistically significant correlation between air quality and asthma hospitalizations in New York City?
-4. Which, if any, air pollutants are most positively correlated with health outcomes?
+4. Which, if any, air pollutants are most often significantly correlated with health outcomes?
-5. Based on the concentrations of significantly correlated pollutants, can an individual who values their respiratory health make an informed decision regarding where to live?

 ## Exploratory Data Analysis
 ### Cleaning the Data